-Australian Dress Register — “The Australian Dress Register is a collaborative, online project about dress in New South Wales pre 1945.
+Australian Dress Register — “The Australian Dress Register is a collaborative, online project about dress with Australian provenance pre-1975.
 This includes men’s, women’s and children’s clothing ranging from the special occasion to the everyday.”

 Bridgeman Art Library — Bridgeman has over 350,000 images online from multiple museums all over the world. “the Bridgeman Art Library works with museums, art galleries and artists to make the best art available for reproduction.
 The result is an outstanding archive of images drawn from collections throughout the world, all of which are available for licensing.”

 British Library: Online Gallery — The British Library has a large online selection of manuscripts and other documents.
 Includes a section of “virtual books”, including several from the Middle Ages through Renaissance eras.
 (My favorite is Jane Austen’s “History of England.”)